fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 # NoMethodError (private method `private_method' called for #<Dog:0x00007fae2c90d7d8>)
 ```
 *20) What is the protected method used for?*
-The `protected` method call is useful when we want our objects to be able to interact with other instances of the same class and subclasses, but otherwise prevent access/modification to an object's state from outside of the class definition.
+The `protected` method call is a form of method access control for instance methods defined within a class.
+It is useful when we want our objects to be able to interact with other instances of the same class and subclasses, but otherwise prevent direct access/modification to an object's state from outside of the class definition.
 It serves as a "middle-ground" between private and public methods.

 In our example below, we are unable to call the protected `name` instance method on the `joe` object instantiated from the `Dog` class, as it is inaccessible outside of the class definition.
 However, we are able to access the `name` instance method of other instances of the `Dog` class in our `play` instance method.
 ```